JamesStewart314/GameLabActivities/SpaceInvaders/README.md

-# Space Invaders - Prototype
+# ˖ ݁ 𖥔.👾 Space Invaders - Prototype 👾.𖥔 ݁ ˖

 This code is a prototype of the Space Invaders game, developed as an evaluation activity in the Game Programming Laboratory discipline, supervised by professor Esteban Walter Gonzalez Clua at Universidade Federal Fluminense (UFF).